 Mountain Breeze is a family resort with a name as refreshing as its entirety.
 This haven in Jalaad entertains its guests with paintball, archery, and a refreshing swimming pool.
 Being a short drive from Salt, it’s not too far from Bait Abu Jaber, which you might like to visit on the drive up for a little more “fun family vacation” bonding.

-For all of you who put a hold on hiking this Ramadan, Philodemus Campsite is not your average Airbnb.
+For all of you who put a hold on hiking this summer, Philodemus Campsite is not your average Airbnb.
 This group-accommodating sanctuary in Umm Qais has a great perk of being a trek away from the Yarmouk Forest Reserve, which makes it perfect for a Eid getaway.

 Beit Al Baraka is a bed and breakfast guesthouse in Umm Qais with a little extra twist.
 For those of you planning on celebrating Eid with friends, this might be a great option.
 Not only will you be flatting together in nature and enjoying their sun terrace, you can also rent a bike and wander around the area.